-Anna was born on 7th December 1956, in Lincoln County Hospital where her mother worked as a radiographer.
-Her father had garages at Ranby and Worksop and until she was 8, Anna lived at Dunham-on-Trent.
-Anna and her family then moved to Clumber Park where they lived for many years until Anna’s parents moved to Tuxford.
-Before his death, Anna’s father worked at Bell Fruit in Nottingham and until her retirement Anna’s mother worked for forty years in the NHS as a radiographer.
-Anna has two younger brothers; Charlie has worked at the QMC for over twenty years and the youngest (William) lives with his family in Hucknall and works as a car auctioneer.
+My father had garages at Ranby and Worksop and until I was 8 I lived at Dunham-on-Trent.
+We then moved to Clumber Park where we lived for many years until my parents moved to Tuxford.
+Before his death, my father worked at Bell Fruit in Nottingham and until her retirement my mother worked for forty years in the NHS as a radiographer.
+I have two younger brothers; Charlie has worked at the QMC for over twenty years and William works as a car auctioneer.

-In 2015 Anna was re-elected as Member of Parliament for Broxtowe with a majority of 4,287.
-After more than a year attending Cabinet as Minister of State for Small Business, Anna chose to return to the backbenches in July 2016.
-In February 2019 Anna resigned from the Conservative Party to sit as an independent MP alongside the Independent Group.
-She is now leader of Change UK.
+In 2015 I was re-elected as Member of Parliament for Broxtowe with a majority of 4,287.
+After more than a year attending Cabinet as Minister of State for Small Business, I chose to return to the backbenches in July 2016.